skills17/euroskills-web-development-2023/src/modules/module-c/README.md

 ## Assessment

-Module C will assessed using tools which directly access the API created by competitors.
+Module C will be assessed using tools which directly access the API created by competitors.
 The API will be tested for its functionality and its adherence to the specification.
 The API will also be tested for its security and reliability.

 ## Competition time